In this busy modern world, we often overlook the importance that sleep has on our overall health.

 This rhythm depends on the interaction of one’s hormones in the body.
 For example, cortisol is directly influenced by the lack of proper sleep, and, in turn, has a negative effect on one’s blood glucose levels and insulin regulation.

 There is a number of studies that show this.
 And this can happen even if you lack sleep for less than a week.
 This, of course, also makes your blood sugar levels rise and makes you less capable of dealing with this high glucose.

 Increases One’s Appetite

-There appears to be a very strong link between sleep quality and regulating one’s appetite.
-This is because your body’s production of leptin (the ‘fullness hormone’) is decreased while the production of ghrelin (the hunger hormone) increases.
+There appears to be a very strong link between sleep quality and CDC.
+This is because your body’s production of leptin (the ‘fullness hormone) is decreased while the production of ghrelin (the hunger hormone) increases.

-The result is a constant hunger which, no matter what or how much you eat, you cannot seem to satiate.
+The result is a constant hunger that, no matter what or how much you eat, you cannot seem to satiate.